On Bellman's Optimality Principle for zs-POSGs: Introduction

 \section{Introduction}

 Bellman's optimality principle (Bellman's OP) \cite{Bellman-pnas52} led to state-of-the-art solvers in many non-trivial sequential decision-making problems, assuming partial observability \cite{Astrom-jmaa65}, multi-objective criteria \cite{SteWhi-jacm91,Machuca-ijcai11}, collaborating agents, \eg, modeled as decentralized partially observable Markov decision processes (Dec-POMDPs) \cite{HanZil-aaai04,SzeChaZil-uai05,DibAmaBufCha-jair16}, or some non-collaborative perfect information games (from Shapley's seminal work \cite{Shapley-pnas53} to \cite{BufDibSafTho-tog20}).
-In all these settings this principle exploits the fact that sub-problems are nested recursively within the original problem.
+In all these settings this principle exploits the recursive nesting of sub-problems within the original problem.
 An open question is whether---and how---it could be applied to imperfect information games, which are encountered in diverse applications such as Poker \cite{Kuhn-ctg50} or security games \cite{BasNitGat-aaai16}.
 This paper answers this question in the setting of 2-player zero-sum partially observable stochastic games (zs-POSGs), \ie, imperfect information games with simultaneous moves, perfect recall, discounted rewards and a possibly infinite time horizon.